 School staff shall encourage parents/guardians or other volunteers to support the district's nutrition education program by considering nutritional quality when selecting any snacks which they may donate for occasional class parties.
 Class parties or celebrations shall be held after the lunch period when possible.

 Program Implementation and Evaluation

-The Superintendent shall designate one or more district or school employees, as appropriate, to ensure that each school site complies with this policy.
+The Superintendent/Principal shall designate one or more district employees, as appropriate, to ensure that the school complies with this policy.
 (42 USC 1758b)

 '''

 (cf. 0500 - Accountability)

 (cf. 3555 - Nutrition Program Compliance)

 '''